Getting to Know Your Neighborhood: Inman Square

 243 Hampshire St.

-A must-see for anyone with a sweet tooth, this bakery sits on the site of the original Legal Sea Foods restaurant.
+A must for anyone with a sweet tooth, this bakery is the site of the original Legal Sea Foods restaurant.
 Rosie’s has earned a well-deserved reputation for its cakes, cookies, and brownies.
-All of the desserts are made with creamery butter, rich chocolate, fresh cream, unbleached flour, whole eggs, pure cane sugar, and fresh fruit and nuts.
-Don’t leave without trying the chocolate orgasm brownie or the fresh fruit tart.
+All of the desserts are made with creamery butter, real chocolate, fresh cream, unbleached flour, whole eggs, pure cane sugar, and fresh fruit and nuts.
+Don’t leave without trying the fresh fruit tart or the Boom Booms, chocolate brownies swirled with cream cheese filling.

 The Thirsty Scholar

 Not much studying goes on at the Thirsty Scholar, now famous for its appearance in the opening scene of David Fincher’s Oscar-winning film The Social Network.
 The Irish pub’s main draw is its extensive beer selection, although the food should not be overlooked.
 Beer-battered fish and chips is a staple, and the Irish bangers and mash aren’t bad.
-If you’re feeling bookish, there’s a collection of National Geographic magazines in the back.
+If you’re feeling bookish, you can peruse its collection of National Geographic magazines while munching on your Scholar Burger.

 Wine & Cheese Cask